Powerlearnproject/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 - Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
 It involves the design, development, testing, deployment, and maintenance of software products.

+Which of the following best describes software engineering? <stdin>a) The study of hardware components
+b) The process of designing, developing, and maintaining software
+c) The analysis of networking protocols
+d) The management of data storage systems

+b)The process of designing, developing, and maintaining software

 Identify and describe at least three key milestones in the evolution of software engineering.